phetsims/natural-selection/doc/implementation-notes.md

 ## PhET-iO

-This sections describes patterns and features that are specific to PhET-iO instrumentation.
+This section describes patterns and features that are specific to PhET-iO instrumentation.
 PhET-iO is a PhET product that is described at https://phet-io.colorado.edu.
 If you're not familiar with PhET-iO, you can skip this section.

 **PhetioGroup is encapsulated**: [PhetioGroup](https://github.com/phetsims/tandem/blob/master/js/PhetioGroup.js) manages dynamic elements.
 The dynamic elements in this sim are instances of [Bunny](https://github.com/phetsims/natural-selection/blob/master/js/common/model/Bunny.js) and [Wolf]((https://github.com/phetsims/natural-selection/blob/master/js/common/model/Wolf.js)).
 Instances of [Bunny](https://github.com/phetsims/natural-selection/blob/master/js/common/model/Bunny.js) are created by [BunnyGroup](https://github.com/phetsims/natural-selection/blob/master/js/common/model/BunnyGroup.js), which is private to [BunnyCollection](https://github.com/phetsims/natural-selection/blob/master/js/common/model/BunnyCollection.js).
 Instances of [Wolf](https://github.com/phetsims/natural-selection/blob/master/js/common/model/Wolf.js) are created by [WolfGroup](https://github.com/phetsims/natural-selection/blob/master/js/common/model/WolfGroup.js), which is private to [WolfCollection](https://github.com/phetsims/natural-selection/blob/master/js/common/model/WolfCollection.js).
 This pattern of using a "Collection" wrapper hides the details of PhetioGroup from all other parts of the sim.